 In patients with traumatic aortic disruption, fluid resuscitation is indicated, but impulse control therapy (decreasing heart rate and blood pressure, usually with a beta-blocker) should be started once other sources of hemorrhage have been excluded.
 Targets are heart rate ≤ 90 beats/minute and systolic blood pressure ≤ 120 mm Hg; and patients should not perform a Valsalva maneuver.
 Measures should be taken to avoid coughing and gagging if patients require endotracheal intubation (eg, pretreatment with 1 mg/kg lidocaine IV) or nasogastric intubation (eg, avoiding any resistance to tube passage).

-Definitive treatment has traditionally been immediate operative repair, but recent experience suggests that endovascular stent placement is now the treatment of choice.
+Previously, definitive treatment was immediate operative repair, but endovascular stent placement is now the treatment of choice.
 Surgical repair can be delayed while evaluating and treating other potentially life-threatening injuries.

 Partial disruption of the aorta should be considered in patients with a chest injury caused by severe deceleration.

 Chest x-ray abnormalities are common but may be absent and are often nonspecific; better aortic imaging studies include CT angiography, aortography, and transesophageal echocardiography.